Stressed About Aging Parent Care Costs? Here’s How Tax Breaks Can Help

 • Citizenship Status: Your parent must be a U.S. citizen, resident alien, or a resident of Canada or Mexico.

-• Filing Status: Your parents can’t be married and file a joint tax return.
+• Filing Status: Your parent must not be married or, if married, must not file a joint tax return.

-• Financial Support: This is where it gets a little tricky.
-In order to qualify as a dependent, you have to provide more than half of the total support during the year for the said individual.
-This support covers money spent on food, shelter, clothing, medical care, and other necessary expenditures.
+• Financial Support: To claim your parent as a dependent, you must provide more than half of their total support for the year.
+This support includes expenses for food, shelter, clothing, medical care, and other necessities.

-Understanding these is critical, but the tax codes can be complex.
-For a more detailed look on how to claim a dependent, look to the IRS Publication 501, “Dependents, Standard Deduction and Filing Information.”.
-That’s something one could determine through the filing process or use the helpful online tool “Whom May I Claim as a Dependent?” on the IRS website.
+Understanding these requirements is crucial, but tax codes can be complex.
+For comprehensive guidance on claiming a dependent, consult IRS Publication 501, “Dependents, Standard Deduction, and Filing Information.”
+Additionally, the IRS offers an online tool, “Whom May I Claim as a Dependent?” to help you determine eligibility during the filing process

 Tax Breaks for Supporting Your Aging Parents